 Please note that Myanmar Embassies generally do not consider the exact travel dates but simply stamp visas valid for 3 months and entitling the holder to 1 single entry into Myanmar within these 3 months.
 Therefore, we will forward to you the visa confirmation letter approximately 1 ½ months before the start of the tour to ensure that the validity of your visa will extend beyond the length of your stay in Myanmar.
 Once you have received your visa confirmation letter, you should contact the nearest Myanmar Embassy or Permanent Mission to obtain visa application forms, fill in the visa application forms in triplicate, attach one passport photo to each copy of the application form, and enclose a printout copy of the visa confirmation letter with the application.
 Please refer to www.myanmar-evisa-online.com/myanmar-embassy for a list of all Myanmar Embassies, Permanent Missions, and Consulate Generals.

 REGISTRATION / DEPOSIT

 Due to the cumbersome logistics involved with obtaining all necessary permits and border formalities, we must impose the following conditions for registration of your participation in the tour:

-• The deadline for latest registrations is 30.
+• The deadline for the latest registrations is 30.
 September

-• Confirmation of your participation in the tour will only be confirmed against the payment of USD 1.000 deposit (down payment) of total tour price
+• Confirmation of your participation in the tour will only be confirmed against the payment of a USD 1.500 deposit (down payment) of the total tour price

 • First, come – first served: the date of receipt of your deposit (down payment) will determine whose participation will be confirmed first.
 We will not confirm participation in the tour before receipt of your deposit.